Pitfalls and Outlooks in Using COMET: Background and Setup

 \section{Background and Setup}

 \paragraph{Metric background.}

-Human judgements for translation quality come from annotation campaigns, where translations are evaluated with some annotation protocol.
-Historically for WMT, the protocol was a variant of direct assessment \citep[DA;][]{graham-etal-2013-continuous} which has annotators providing a number from 0 (lowest) to 100 (highest) as the overall segment quality.
+Publicly available human judgements of translation quality come from shared task annotation campaigns, where translations are evaluated with some annotation protocol.
+From 2017, in WMT, the protocol was a variant of direct assessment \citep[DA;][]{graham-etal-2013-continuous} which has annotators providing a number from 0 (lowest) to 100 (highest) as the segment quality.
 This has been subsequently replaced by MQM and ESA protocols \citep{lommel-etal-2014-using, kocmi2024errorspanannotationbalanced}, though DA remains the most abundant data source for neural metric training.

 Automated metrics aim to yield scores that correlate with human judgements of translations.
-Most metric scores are computed at the segment level and then aggregated at the system level.
+Most metric scores are computed at the segment level and then aggregated at the system level to e.g. obtain system comparison.
 The evaluation of metrics is done with respect to the human judgements.

 \paragraph{COMET models.} Metrics such as chrF or BLEU are heuristic algorithms that match n-grams between the translation and the reference to compute a score.
 In contrast, COMET is a machine learning model fine-tuned from a pre-trained multilingual language model, e.g. XLM-R \citep{conneau-etal-2020-unsupervised}, with an additional regression head.
 A reference-based COMET model learns to regress from a tuple of [source, hypothesis, reference] to the human judgement score (from previous evaluation campaigns) at the segment level.
-The quality estimation version of COMET is prepared by omitting the reference in the input.
+The quality estimation (reference-free) version of COMET is prepared by omitting the reference from the input.

-Most issues in this work are demonstrated using two COMET checkpoints unless noted otherwise: the reference-based COMET$^\mathrm{DA}_\mathrm{22}$ and the reference-free COMET$^\mathrm{kiwiDA}_\mathrm{22}$ \citep{rei-etal-2022-comet}.\footnote{\href{https://huggingface.co/Unbabel/wmt22-comet-da}{huggingface.co/Unbabel/wmt22-comet-da}}\textsuperscript{,}\footnote{\href{https://huggingface.co/Unbabel/wmt22-cometkiwi-da}{huggingface.co/Unbabel/wmt22-cometkiwi-da}} Both metrics output to a normalized range between 0 and 1.
+Most issues in this work are demonstrated using two COMET checkpoints unless noted otherwise: the reference-based \href{https://huggingface.co/Unbabel/wmt22-comet-da}{COMET$^\mathrm{DA}_\mathrm{22}$} and the reference-free \href{https://huggingface.co/Unbabel/wmt22-cometkiwi-da}{COMET$^\mathrm{kiwiDA}_\mathrm{22}$} \citep{rei-etal-2022-comet}.
+Both metrics output to a normalized range between~0~and~1.
 The COMET framework \texttt{unbabel-comet} is of version 2.2.2 except when we test how different software versions affect COMET scores.